DC Shorts Film Festival: Programming

 DC Shorts Wins: special showcases of award-winning films from previous DC Shorts.
 Each year, some of the films have received Academy Award nominations.
 All of the films have won accolades worldwide.

-DC Shorts Laughs: favorite comedy films from previous DC Shorts, paired with live stand-up performances by the DC area’s top stand-up comics!
-Each 90-minute show combines film and live performance for a spectacular and lighthearted evening.
+DC Shorts Laughs: 90 minute shows that combine film and live performances from stand-up comedians.
+Runs during the evening.

-Mentors: Through DC Shorts Mentors, independent filmmakers are encouraged to develop their skills to create outstanding media projects.
-Workshops led by film professionals and peers, these interactive sessions are designed to build upon one another, developing the skills needed to better compete in the crowded field of filmmakers.
+Mentors: DC Shorts Mentors offers workshops where independent filmmakers can develop their skills through sessions led by film professionals and peers.
+These interactive workshops build on one another and are intended to support participants in improving their filmmaking abilities.

-DC Shorts International Film Festival: This festival showcases one of the largest collections of short films in the United States.
-The 10-day festival has included educational workshops, family showcases at multiple DC public libraries, specialty Showcases (LGBTQ, Documentary, Animation, Comedy, Horror), a screenplay competition that includes live table readings and a cash prize, and numerous receptions for filmmakers and film-lovers alike.
+DC Shorts International Film Festival: The festival presents a large collection of short films in the United States.
+Its 10‑day program has included educational workshops, family events at DC public libraries, themed showcases (such as LGBTQ, documentary, animation, comedy, and horror), a screenplay competition with live table readings and a cash award, and various receptions for participants.

-Online Film Library: DC Shorts is happy to present over 375 films from past years for short film-lovers viewing pleasure.
-All of the films may be watched full-screen, and many are in HD.
+Online Film Library: DC Shorts provides access to over 375 films from past years.
+The films can be viewed in full‑screen, and many are available in HD.